prisma-collective/docs/content/processes/process-infrastructuring/publishing.md

 >
 > late 14c., _curacioun_, "curing of disease, restoration to health," from Old French _curacion_ "treatment of illness," from Latin _curationem_ (nominative _curatio_), "a taking care, attention, management," especially "medical attention," noun of action from past-participle stem of _curare_ "to cure".

-Given the etymology above, to what is care being given in the curation?
-The audience's attention or the data?
+Given the etymology above, to what is care being given with the curation?
+The audience's attention, or the data?
 Perhaps, both.
-Curations can be thought of giving the participation and the data generated as a result the storytelling platform it deserves.
-As well as that, curations
+Curations can be thought of as giving the participation, and the data generated as a result, the storytelling platform it deserves.
+Curations are about creating examples of system transformation.
+They are about demonstrating potential alternative futures being lived into, inspiring hope and educating their readers on what is required to bring about the start of whole system transition pathways.